nais/doc/docs/security/auth/maskinporten.md

 Default `maskinporten`.

-If this attribute is set, one of the values must include the "maskinporten" in order for external consumers of the scope to be used with a "maskinporten" client.
+If set, this restricts consumers of your scope to only use "maskinporten" client.

-Configuration supports several of values, other values can be `idporten` and `krr`.
+Supports several of values, other values can be `idporten` and `krr`.

 ##### At Max Age

 Default `30`.

-Allows a provider applications scope to specify a maximum lifetime in `seconds` for issued access_token.
+Allows you to specify a maximum lifetime in `seconds` for issued access_token.

 ### Audience